Alerts

 For the most part, the proposed changes to patent eligibility seem to directly address the shortcomings patent practitioners have experienced in the federal courts over the last decade, especially as it relates to abstract ideas and biotechnology.
 While it awaits to be seen whether the draft bill will even be passed, or what amendments may be made during that process, it seems Capitol Hill is finally getting the spark it needed to correct the U.S. patent eligibility scene.

-The attorneys at Haynes and Boone, LLP stand ready to answer any questions you might have on patentability issues.14
+The attorneys at Haynes Boone stand ready to answer any questions you might have on patentability issues.14

 For assistance with any patentability issues, please reach out to the lawyers below.